Armoured warfare: Emergence of guided missiles

 While attempts to defeat the tank were made before and during the Second World War, through the use of conventional high velocity anti-tank artillery, this proved increasingly difficult in the post-war period due to increased armour protection and mobility of tanks.

 In response, the Soviet Union, the country with the largest armoured fleet in the world, strove to incorporate some anti-tank capability into almost every infantry weapon.
-By the 1960s, Soviet defense scientists were designing portable anti-tank guided missiles.
+By the 1960s, Soviet defence scientists were designing portable anti-tank guided missiles.
 These new weapons were to be either carried by infantry, or fired from the newly developed BMP-1 infantry fighting vehicle.
 They were in use with Soviet forces before the end of the decade.

 In 1973, the Israeli Army failed to anticipate the importance of these new weapon systems.
 Hundreds of AT-3 Sagger man-portable anti-tank guided missiles (ATGMs), supplied to Egypt by the Soviet Union and could be operated by infantry without having extensive training, inflicted heavy losses on the Israeli armoured formations.
 Since then, ATGMs have played an important role within the Israeli Army, having developed advanced domestic-made versions (see Spike/Gil missile), which have been widely exported throughout the world.

 In the recent 2006 conflict with Hezbollah, while Israeli infantry were able to easily defeat opposing ATGM teams, tanks operating on their own suffered several hits from the latest advanced Russian tandem-warhead types (such as the Kornet).
 This highlighted that tanks operating solely, in the era of ATGMs, are extremely vulnerable.

 Responding to the serious tank losses suffered against Hezbollah, Rafael Advanced Defense Systems in cooperation with Israel Aircraft Industries developed a missile defence system for tanks, called Trophy, to intercept and destroy anti tank missiles.
 The system was successfully deployed in combat on March 1, 2011, when it intercepted an anti tank missile during an engagement on the Gaza border.